griffithlab/rnaseq_tutorial_wiki/IGV-Tutorial.md

 ![Bookmarks in IGV](Images/IGV/bookmarks.png)

 ## Loading Read Alignments
 We will be using the breast cancer cell line HCC1143 to visualize alignments.
 For speed, only a small portion of chr21 will be loaded (19M:20M).
-The HCC1143 cell line was generated from a 52 year old caucasian woman with breast cancer.
-Additional information on this cell line can be found here: <a href="http://www.atcc.org/products/all/CRL-2321.aspx">HCC1143</a> (tumor, TNM stage IIA, grade 3, primary ductal carcinoma) and <a href="http://www.atcc.org/products/all/CRL-2362.aspx">HCC1143/BL</a> (matched normal EBV transformed lymphoblast cell line).

 **HCC1143 Alignments to hg19:**
 * [HCC1143.normal.21.19M-20M.bam](https://xfer.genome.wustl.edu/gxfer1/project/gms/testdata/bams/hcc1143/HCC1143.normal.21.19M-20M.bam)